ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/formal-verification/index.md

 Formal verification is used to assess the correctness of safety-critical systems whose failure can have devastating consequences, such as death, injury, or financial ruin.
 Smart contracts are high-value applications controlling enormous amounts of value, and simple errors in design can lead to [irrecoverable losses for users](https://www.freecodecamp.org/news/a-hacker-stole-31m-of-ether-how-it-happened-and-what-it-means-for-ethereum-9e5dc29e33ce/amp/).
 Formally verifying a contract before deployment, however, can increase guarantees that it will perform as expected once running on the blockchain.

 Reliability is a highly desired quality in any smart contract, especially because code deployed in the Ethereum Virtual Machine (EVM) is typically immutable.
 With post-launch upgrades not readily accessible, the need to guarantee reliability of contracts makes formal verification necessary.
+Formal verification is able to detect tricky issues, such as integer underflows and overflow, re-entrancy, and poor gas optimizations, which may slip past auditors and testers.

 #### Prove functional correctness {#prove-functional-correctness}